OSGConnect/connectbook/start/account/registration-and-login.md

-Once your account is created and you're approved, you can generate and upload an SSH key to the OSG Connect website; this key will be duplicated on the OSG Connect login server so that you're able to log in there and submit jobs.
+Once your account is created and you're approved, you can generate and upload an SSH key to the OSG Connect website; this key will be duplicated on the OSG Connect login node so that you're able to log in there and submit jobs.

 To see how to generate and add an SSH key, please visit this
 page: [Step by step instructions to generate and adding an SSH key][ssh-key]